EvoLib/evo-lib/evoenv/README.md

 A checkpoint stores the evolved individual together with the information needed to reconstruct the task.

-This normally includes:
+This includes:

-- the environment name
+* the environment name
-- the complete task configuration
+* the task configuration
-- the controller module name
+* the random seed
-- the random seed
+* optional environment-specific metadata

 The corresponding `watch` script loads the checkpoint, reconstructs the task, and visualizes the stored individual.